 Which One to Choose?

-For most urban Indian homes and businesses, on-grid systems are cost-effective and practical.
-Off-grid systems suit rural areas or places with unreliable grid power.
+For most urban Indian homes and businesses - especially in Lucknow and UP - on-grid systems are cost-effective and practical.
+Off-grid systems suit rural areas, farms, or places with unreliable grid power.
+A hybrid system (on-grid + battery backup) is a good middle ground if you want both net metering savings and backup power.